ns1-terraform/terraform-provider-ns1/website/docs/index.html.markdown

 * `apikey` - (Required) NS1 API token.
 It must be provided, but it can also be sourced from the `NS1_APIKEY` environment variable.
-* `version` - (Optional, but recommended if you don't like surprises) From output of `terraform init`.
+* `version` - (Optional, but recommended if you don't like surprises) Require a specific version of the NS1 provider.
+Run `terraform init` to get your current version.
+* `retry_max` - (Optional, introduced in v1.13.2) Sets the number of retries for 50x-series errors.
+The default is 3.
+A negative value such as -1 disables this feature.
 * `endpoint` - (Optional) NS1 API endpoint.
-For managed clients, this normally should not be set.
+Normally not set unless testing or using non-standard proxies.
 * `ignore_ssl` - (Optional) This normally does not need to be set.
 * `enable_ddi` - (Optional) This sets the permission schema to a DDI-compatible schema.
 Users of the managed SaaS product should not need to set this.